A topic from the subject of Inorganic Chemistry in Chemistry.

 Key Points:

-• Thermodynamics is the study of energy changes in chemical reactions.
+• Thermodynamics is the study of energy changes in chemical reactions and their relation to other properties like temperature, pressure, and volume.

-• Thermochemistry is the study of heat changes in chemical reactions.
+• Thermochemistry is the branch of thermodynamics that deals specifically with heat changes in chemical reactions.

 Main Concepts: